 Independent Study courses are those completed in a self-paced format with limited instructional support.
-A limited number of courses may be taken as independent study classes when a lecture class is not an option and must be approved in advance by the Chief Academic Officer.
+A limited number of courses may be taken as independent study classes when a lecture class is not an option and must be approved in advance by the Vice-President of Instructional Services.